mcormier/blog/_posts/2008-04-22-tracking-a-build-count-with-xcode.markdown

 type: post
 ---

-This article applies to people working on a solo project who want to track how many times they have gone through the infamous edit, compile, run and test cycle.
-Once you have written one or two simple applications you may have come to the obvious conclusion that building good software takes time.

 ### Executive summary

-Your time is not infinite and it is valuable to know where you are spending it.
+Your time is finite and it is valuable to know where you are spending it.
 What I'm going to show you is how to increment a counter by adding a **Run Script Phase** to your project.
 This script generates a .xcconfig file which we then use to put the build number directly in the about box.

 ### Some data from my projects